-Beadboard can be a pain to paint because of all the nooks and crannies.
+It can be a real paint to Paint Beadboard because of all the nooks and crannies.
 I used to start out by painting the grooves with a brush and then using a roller to get the rest of the panel.
 But it takes a long time to brush EVERY SINGLE groove on a 4×8 Beadboard Panel so I took out a step.

-First, I almost always paint the entire panel all at once before I cut it to size and install it.
+First, I almost always paint beadboard paneling before I cut it to size and install it.
 I find it’s much easier to get paint into the grooves while it’s laying flat on a work surface than after it’s installed and you have to “jab” the paint into the grooves at the bottom where it meets the baseboard or whatever it’s sitting on.

-Before I start painting, I prep the beadboard panel by brushing all the dust out of all the grooves.
+Before I start paint beadboard, I prep the panel by brushing all the dust out of all the grooves.
 I bought this soft bristle brush specifically for this purpose but a large dry paint brush works great too.

 *I do not use an air compressor to blow the dust off.
 It would just settle back down on my wet paint after creating a whole room full of dusty air.